 When you are in Prague’s Jewish Quarter (you should be at some point on your trip), you should ensure that you see the Convent of St. Agnes (Anežský klášter).
-It was founded by Agnes, who was the daughter of Otakar I, in the 1230s, but construction went on for the next 50 years after it was started.
-Although it fell into decay in the 19th century, it has been partially restored now and two of the churches are often the locations for concerts and other events.
+Agnes founded it, who was the daughter of Otakar I, in the 1230s, but construction went on for the next 50 years after it was started.
+Although it fell into decay in the 19th century, it has been partially restored now, and two of the churches are often the locations for concerts and other events.
 There is also a great collection of medieval art here, most of which actually belongs to the famous National Gallery.

 The whole of the complex was extremely busy and very important until the Hussite Wars of the 1400s, which understandably interrupted the use of the convent.
-It was then used by a number of different religious groups until 1782, until Joseph II secularized it.
+It was then used by a number of different religious groups until 1782 until Joseph II secularized it.
 After this, the two churches fell into disrepair after years of neglect and being used as storehouses.
-This is no longer the case though, as they have been excellently restored, with the cloisters even being rebuilt.
+This is no longer the case, though, as they have been excellently restored, with the cloisters even being rebuilt.
 What’s more, the tombs of Václav and other Přemyslid rulers have been located.
-In 1986, the Church of St. Francis was redesigned so it could become a place for concerts and other performances, while the majority of the rest of the complex now forms a large art gallery.
+In 1986, the Church of St. Francis was redesigned to become a place for concerts and other performances, while the majority of the rest of the complex now forms a large art gallery.

 It used to be the case that the medieval collection of art owned by the National Gallery was found in the Convent of St. George, which is within Prague Castle.
-After a reshuffle though, this collection was moved to the Convent of St. Agnes, where it remains.
-There are precious few other museums in Central Europe that can boast such a large and important collection of medieval art as the one found here, and it contains such things as panel paintings, numerous carved Madonnas, winged altarpieces and numerous other paintings.
-Many of the artists of the work are unknown, so they are simply referred to as the Master of the town that they worked in.
+After a reshuffle, though, this collection was moved to the Convent of St. Agnes, where it remains.
+There are precious few other museums in Central Europe that can boast such a large and important collection of medieval art as the one found here.
+It contains such things as panel paintings, numerous carved Madonnas, winged altarpieces and numerous other paintings.
+Many of the work artists are unknown, so they are referred to as the Master of the town they worked in.

-The first room that you come to in this museum contains a number of different carved Madonnas, which are obviously influenced by French art and date back to the 12th and 13th centuries.
+The first room you come to in this museum contains several different carved Madonnas, which are obviously influenced by French art and date back to the 12th and 13th centuries.
 There are also a number of other Madonna related artworks, such as a painting by the Master of Vyšší Brod and also a painting from Vyšehrad Church, which dates back to the 1350s.
-Most intriguingly, there is a herma here as well, which is something that encased the skull of a departed person.
+Most intriguingly, there is a herma here as well, which encases the skull of a departed person.
 In this case, it was used for St. Ludmila, the grandmother of St. Wenceslas.

-The next room in the museum houses a collection of different pieces of art, but the most striking is without doubt the Crucifixion.
-It is incredibly graphic and displays the events in a realistic style, and it was once the property off the Emmaus Monastery (Klášter na Slovanech).
+The next room in the museum houses a collection of different art pieces, but the most striking is, without doubt, the Crucifixion.
+It is incredibly graphic and displays the events in a realistic style, and it was once the property of the Emmaus Monastery (Klášter na Slovanech).
 You can also see some amazing stained-glass windows from Kolín, as well as some carvings of Madonna and Child and a carved Pieta from Lásenice.

 When you move into the next room, you will reach one of the high points of the collection of art found here – the panels created by the Master of Třeboň, which are the last remnants of a winged altarpiece created in about 1380.
 They have emotion and precision engrained into them and are a prime example of an expert at work.
-One of the most admired pieces is the painting called the “Madonna of Roudnice”, plus you can see an excellent Crucifixion by the artist too.
+One of the most admired pieces is the painting called the “Madonna of Roudnice”.
+Also, you can see an excellent Crucifixion by the artist.

-The next room contains loads of Madonnas, as well as the series of portrait panels known as the “Capuchin Cycle”.
+The next room contains loads of Madonnas and the series of portrait panels known as the “Capuchin Cycle”.
 There is also a monstrance from about 1400 from Sedlec near Kutná Hora.
 The room after this contains, amongst other things, the early 15th-century “Roudnice Altarpiece” and a Gothic interpretation of the “Madonna of Český Krumlov”.
 After looking in this room, you should turn around and head back past the “Capuchin Cycle”, so you can get to the large hall…

 The large hall has loads of different pieces of art displayed within it, including six panels by the Master of Rajhrad and a rather grim triptych called the “Reininghaus Altarpiece”.
 There’s also an Assumption from Deštná, as well as the “St. George Altarpiece” too.
 You’ll also be able to see work from the Master of Litoměřice – including his triptych of the Holy Trinity – as well as the Austrian work entitled the “Virgin Mary with the Garlands.”
 Finally, you’ll get to gaze upon the winged “Velhartice Altarpiece”, which flanks either side of a statue of Madonna and Child.